Learning Gaussian Multi-Index Models with Gradient Flow: Time Complexity and Directional Convergence: Introduction

-We need this assumption to avoid situations such as the following worst case, $\bv_j \!=\! -\bv_{j'}$ for a pair of $j, j'$ (in the general case of non-even activations) where the two index vectors would be pulling the single neuron in the opposite directions.
-In particular, for odd activations, the gradient corresponding to index vector $j$ and $j'$ cancels out hence learning is impossible in this worst case.
-For general non-odd activations, this situation creates an issue in the analysis hence Assumption~\ref{ass:index-vectors}.
+We need this assumption to avoid situations such as the following worst case, $\bv_j \!=\! -\bv_{j'}$ for a pair of $j, j'$ where the two index vectors would be pulling the single neuron in the opposite directions (that is, for non-even activations).
+This scenario would require a finer analysis than what we do.
+In particular, for odd activations, the gradient corresponding to index vector $j$ and $j'$ cancels out hence learning is impossible.

+Assumption~\ref{ass:index-vectors} is also used everywhere.
+This assumption is sufficient for characterizing the time complexity of the gradient flow at early times for arbitrary geometries of the index vectors that satisfy it.
+However, the fixed point structure and infinite-time behavior of gradient flow is tightly coupled with the exact geometry of the index vectors, hence, we need a more rigid assumption to study these questions.